WWE Tough Enough: Aftermath

 Mike Mizanin signed a developmental contract with WWE and made his main roster debut in 2006 as The Miz and became the first and the only Tough Enough contestant to win the WWE Championship and to headline WrestleMania.
 Additionally, he has held multiple midcard and tag team championships in WWE, and is one of only two wrestlers in WWE history to complete the Grand Slam twice.

 Ryan Reeves signed a developmental contract with WWE.
 He continued working for Ohio Valley Wrestling until early 2007 when he was released by WWE.
-He later resigned a contact with WWE in late 2008 working for Florida Championship Wrestling.
+He later resigned a contract with WWE in late 2008 working for Florida Championship Wrestling.
 He then participated in the first season of NXT in early 2010 under the ring name Skip Sheffield, and became one of the original members of the faction The Nexus.
 He resurfaced on the main roster in early 2012 under the ring name Ryback, and headlined five pay-per-view events, three of those for the WWE Championship.
 He is also a former WWE Intercontinental Champion.
 He would remain with WWE until August 2016.

 Daniel Rodimer signed a developmental contract with WWE, and later wrestled on Heat as Dan Rodman in 2007.
 He retired from wrestling in late 2007.

 Nick Mitchell signed a developmental contract with WWE.
 He made his debut on the main roster in January 2006 as Mitch, a member of the male cheerleader group The Spirit Squad.
 As a member of the Spirit Squad, he is a former World Tag Team Champion, which he won under the Freebird Rule.
 He was released by WWE in May 2007 and retired completely from wrestling.